 I want to use my time to help as many people as possible.
 We now live in an area with 100x fewer people than we did before.
 This means less supply of broken appliances, less demand and ultimately a surplus of my time.
 So I decided that instead of working really hard to only maybe slightly increase business here, I would use most of my time trying to help more people.
-That includes writing on this blog, developing ApplianceSchool.com and our wholesale appliance parts site ApplianceSwap.com.
+That includes writing on this blog, developing Tradeskills.io and our wholesale appliance parts site ApplianceSwap.
 There are single blog posts here that are read by as many as 400 people a day.
-Time I spend on ApplianceSchool can help hundreds of students with their appliance businesses all across the country and Canada.
+The time I spend on Tradeskills.io can help hundreds of students with their appliance businesses all across the country and Canada.
 Time on the wholesale parts store helps these same businesses save thousands of dollars on parts and offer lower prices on the machines they sell.

 Am I going to still be involved in the appliance business?